krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 [file]{recursion}-[class]{}-[func]{for_loop_recur}
 ```

 Upon examining the code, we see that once recursion is converted to iteration, the code becomes more complex.
-Although iteration and recursion are often interchangeable, the conversion isn't always advisable for a couple of reasons:
+Although iteration and recursion are often interchangeable, the conversion isn't always advisable for a couple of reasons.

 - The transformed code may become harder to understand and less readable.
 - For certain complex problems, simulating the behavior of the system call stack can be quite challenging.